JamShady/hinter/README.md

 So this utility can be used as a pre-processor to transform *hints* within your source code to produce an expanded list of class names that the CSS management tool can then pick up on, hopefully providing the best of both worlds.

+## Implementation

+Hints are added to your source code by way of comments, with a keyword prefix (which defaults to 'hint')

+The following are supported:
+* End-Of-Line comments, i.e. `some source code // hint ...`